 Responsible Dept.: Learning Resources

 In instances where students are required to complete an academic activity in a proctored setting that is not under the supervision of the instructor, the proctored setting must meet the conditions set forth in this policy.
 A proctored setting is operationally defined as a setting that is supervised by an approved, impartial person (a proctor) who verifies the identity of the student through a government issued photo ID and ensures the security and integrity of the environment in which the academic activity will be completed.

-Whenever possible, students are expected to use the Virginia Western Testing Center to complete proctored tests and activities that are not under the supervision of the instructor.
-The main Testing Center is located on the campus of Virginia Western and an off-site location is available at the Franklin Center in Rocky Mount, VA by appointment.
+Whenever possible, students are expected to use available Virginia Western Testing Centers to complete proctored tests and activities that are not under the supervision of the instructor.

 Students who reside outside the Virginia Western service area (Roanoke City, Roanoke County, Salem, Craig County, southern Botetourt County, and Franklin County) or that face mitigating circumstances that pose a significant barrier to using one of the official Virginia Western Testing Centers listed above, may select an alternative proctored testing location.
 An alternative location may include an online proctoring service with which the college has an established relationship.
 Students seeking to use an alternative proctored location must obtain prior approval from their instructor by submitting a VWCC Proctor Request Form.